Countries in the World

-Well known attractions: Hagia Sophia (formerly a Greek Orthodox Christian patriarchal basilica built in 537 AD, made a mosque by the Ottomans in 1453, since 1935 a museum), Sultan Ahmed Mosque (also known as the 'Blue Mosque' built in the beginning of the 17th century by Sultan Ahmet I to reassert Ottoman power), Topkapı Palace (between the 15th and 19th century the court of the Ottoman empire with a large harem), Galata Tower (67-meter medieval stone tower offers a great panoramic view of the city)
+Well known attractions: Hagia Sophia (formerly a Greek Orthodox Christian patriarchal basilica built in 537 AD, it was the the seat of the Ecumenical Patriarchate of Constantinople, made a mosque by the Ottomans in 1453, since 1935 a museum), Sultan Ahmed Mosque (also known as the 'Blue Mosque' built in the beginning of the 17th century by Sultan Ahmet I to reassert Ottoman power), Topkapı Palace (between the 15th and 19th century the court of the Ottoman empire with a large harem), Galata Tower (67-meter medieval stone tower offers a great panoramic view of the city)

 Image: Julian Nitzsche

 Other sights: Basilica Cistern (subterranean cathedral-size water supply reservoir capable of holding 80,000 cubic meters of water, built in the 6th century), Süleymaniye Mosque (16th-century mosque built by Suleiman the Magnificent, with gardens, a restaurant and a terrace with views over the Golden Horn, the famous inlet of the Bosporus)

 Shopping: Grand Bazaar (first shopping mall of the world with about 60 alleys and 4000 shops located inside the walled city of Istanbul), Spice Bazaar (also known as the Egyptian Bazaar (Mısır Çarşısı), once the largest trading venue for spices and herbs in the medieval world, now a place for edible and inedible souvenirs), İstiklal Avenue (very busy shopping street in the historic Beyoğlu (Pera) district)

 Performing arts: Leyla Gencer Opera and Art Center, opera house in Istanbul.